 Through the fund, the Company promotes environmental and social characteristics or a combination of these characteristics as defined by article 8 (1) of the Disclosure Regulation, without pursuing an explicit ESG and/or sustainable investment strategy.

 Investment objective

-The fund's investment objective is to achieve the highest possible return, in combination with a reasonable annual distribution of income.
+The fund's investment objective is to achieve the highest possible return.
+Income is reinvested in the fund.